 - Preheat oven to 325°F.

-- Mix together eggs, sugar, brown sugar, baking soda and melted butter.
+- Mix together eggs, sugar, brown sugar, and melted butter.

-- Stir in peanut butter, oatmeal, vanilla and corn syrup.
+- Stir in peanut butter, oatmeal, baking soda and vanilla.

 - Fold in chocolate chips and M & M’s.